Intellectual Property Case Studies

 The CSIRO subsequently attempted to convince information technology companies to acquire licenses to use the patented WLAN technology.
 This proved unsuccessful at first, with many manufacturers using the design without license.

 Finally, after a protracted legal battle with some of the world’s most powerful ICT companies, the CSIRO managed to secure license agreements with about 90 percent of the industry.
-This resulted in an estimated $430 million in revenue from WiFi licence rights as of 2012.
+By 2012 this resulted in an estimated $430 million in revenue from WiFi licence rights.

 This would not have been possible if the technology hadn’t been patented in 1996.
 The patent issued by the Australian government managed to withstand intense legal scrutiny from courts in the US, therefore allowing the CSIRO to profit from its invention.